Jesus-Gonzalez/ReactReduxTestNumberTwo/README.md

 I'll soon link to a more advanced boilerplate `AvancedReactReduxBoilerplate` which will include routing with React Router,
-linting and testing with mocha, chai and enzyme libs
+linting, and testing with mocha, chai and enzyme libs

 Stay tuned! :)